deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Couch.
 Is full."

-John directed a pleading look first at Rebar, who was avoiding eye contact, and then at Murray who gave him a complicated facial shrug which said quite clearly that he wasn't about to rekindle the argument by disagreeing and that John was just going to have to put up with it.
+John directed a pleading look first at REBAR, who was avoiding eye contact, and then at Murray who gave him a complicated facial shrug which said quite clearly that he wasn't about to rekindle the argument by disagreeing and that John was just going to have to put up with it.

 After a moment's hesitation, John settled for a resigned throat-clear and sitting cross-legged on the hard, cold floor *next* to the couch, rather than wrapped up with his buddies.
 It didn't feel right at all, and not even Sellers' dignified on-screen antics could fix that.